TheOdinProject/curriculum/ruby_on_rails/testing/unit_testing.md

 ### Lesson Overview

-This lesson will cover a few points.
+This section contains a general overview of topics that you will learn in this lesson.

 *   What are unit tests?
 *   Why are unit tests important?